 Friends, welcome to the 7th edition of the "Tracking Your Wyrd" course.

 Thanks for coming back.
-I'm grateful to you all.
+I'm grateful you're here.

-So last week I offered you a suggested assignment, which was to write about a mountaintop or peak experience.
-If you missed that letter, you can click here to read it.
-This week, I promised we'd track your wyrd on that mountain.
-And that's going to require that we go back two weeks, and revisit my love letter on values (click here if you missed that one), where I wrote this:
+So in our last letter, I offered you a suggested assignment, which was to write about a mountaintop or peak experience.
+In this letter, I promised we'd track your wyrd on that mountain.
+And that's going to require that we go back a couple of letters, and revisit my love letter on values where I wrote this:

 And the things that are most valuable to you, your values in life, they are part of your wyrd constitution.
 They are the qualities that give you your particular hue, your color tones, the ways you are shaded and inflected.
 Or, to use a musical analogy, they are your home tone, the key tone of the scale that is your particular music.